So, you want to trade cryptocurrencies, but you don’t know where to start learning about this exciting rollercoaster of a market and its fundamentals?

 Crypto Arbitrage Trading

 Arbitrage is a strategy where traders utilize the price difference of a single asset between various exchanges or disparity between more than two coins on a single exchange to make a profit.
-Since profits in arbitrage tend to be low in percentage, traders have to wield more than average amount of funds for arbitrage to be worth the time spent doing it.
+Since profits in arbitrage tend to be low in percentage, traders have to wield more than average amounts of funds for arbitrage to be worth the time spent doing it.

 Crypto HODL (Buy and Hold)